CierraO/Go-Fish/README.md

 # Go-Fish
-Go Fish is your generic Go Fish Python game to learn Python
+Go Fish is your generic Go Fish Python game, made to learn Python